ScoutPalDB Template Center Login

 ScoutPalDB lookup screen, then tap the [OK] button.

 - The Database File Location path as specified on the Settings screen must

 be composed correctly in order for a template to work properly:

 - Be sure that the path is composed with back-slashes (\), not forward-slashes

 - There should not be a slash at the front of the path.

-- Even though a location path composed with forward-slashes will work
+- Even though a location path composed with forward-slashes may work for

-for basic database file access, it will not work correctly with a template.
+db file access, it will not correctly load a template.

 - storage card\spdb2\spdb.dbb